sbazmi90/ISING-MODEL/README.md

 Suggested reading:
 • A guide to Monte Carlo simulations in statistical physics Landau, David P., QC 174.85 M64 L36 2005, QC 174.85 M64 L36 2000

 • Understanding molecular simulation: from algorithms to applications, Frenkel, Daan

 • http://www.pha.jhu.edu/~javalab/ising/ising.html

+## How to run the code:

+g++ ising.cpp -o ising.x -Wall
+./ising.x

+Alternatively, you could use run.sh file which is provided in the repository.

+Each simulation has some inputs including:

+lattice size: lsize

+equlibration steps: eqsteps

+numberof steps in the simulation: steps

+Temperature range and step: temp

+To analyze the finite size effect, you should run the simulation for different size starting 2*2 to 64*64.

+You could use in0#.txt files as input for the simulation.